Mapam: Decline and merger

-Facing declining support, in 1992 it joined with Ratz and Shinui to form the Meretz alliance, which became the third-largest Knesset party in the 1992 elections.
+Meretz became the third-largest Knesset party in the 1992 elections and was admitted into Yitzhak Rabin's government.
+Four Mapam members were elected into the Knesset, with Yair Tzaban becoming Minister of Immigrant Absorption.
 Al HaMishmar ceased publication in 1995, and in 1997 Mapam formally merged into Meretz along with Ratz and part of Shinui, ceasing to exist as an independent political organization.